Mariovo

 The Mariovo region was settled by the Serbs persecuted from Greece and Albania after the Balkan wars and the First World War – large number of Serbs settlers, especially from the mountainous areas and the valleys from Prespa and Ohrid, as well as refugees from the Serbian lands in Korca and Elbasan and Iannina in Epir /data from 1927/.

-However it is also believed and said that Mariovo was named after the beautiful and brave girl Marija.
+However it is also believed that Mariovo was named after the beautiful and brave girl Marija.
 The legend has it that some Turkish Pasha who has conquered the villages of Mariovo, has fallen in love with this girl and enchanted by her beauty, was prepared to do everything to gain her love.
-But Marija’s father was not approving on and relationship nor marriage because his daughter was a Christian, and the Turk was a Muslim.
+But Marija’s father was not approving neither love relationship nor marriage because his daughter was a Christian, and the Turk was a Muslim.
 The Pasha would not give up.
-Marija had answered his persistence with one condition: she would become his wife, but the entire region, from the Poloski monastery, Selecka mountain, to the village by the name of Brod, then the Bitola region, the Nidze mountain and to the reach of Kozjak, to remain Christian and that not a single Turk should be inhabited there.
-The Pasha agreed to this condition, signed papers on that decision and took Marija with him.
-He took her on the rood leading to the village of Dunje, Marija suddenly took the knife from her folds, and forcefully killed herself.
-Taking away her life, she did not surrender to the pasha, who later, although he wanted to, could not annul the contract he previously signed.
-By the power of this document, the guarantee that the entire region should remain Christian was respected.
+Marija had answered his persistence with one condition: she would become his wife, under condition that the entire region from the Poloski monastery, Selecka mountain, to the village by the name of Brod, then the Bitola region, the Nidze mountain and to the reach of Kozjak remain Christian and not a single Turk inhabit this area.
+The Pasha agreed to this condition, signed papers on that decision and took Marija with him on the rood leading to the village of Dunje.
+Marija suddenly took the knife from her folds, and forcefully killed herself.
+Taking away her life, Marija did not surrender to the pasha’s demand to convert to islam and live the rich life counting golden ducats.
+Although he wanted to, pasha could not annul the contract he previously signed, so by the power of that document, the guarantee that the entire region should remain Christian was respected.
 In the honor of the girl and her courageous act, and the love for her fellow people, the region was named Mariovo.
+There is beautiful traditional song dedicated to Kalesh Andja

 The church of “Saint Nicholas” in the village of Monastery in Mariovo is built on an older facility, and it got today shape in 1266.
 The church is a three nave basilica without narthex, central vessel is arched and the sides are with an open roof construction.
 The east parts end with semi-circular apse from the inside and three side apse from the outside.
 Fresco painting of Saint Nicholas Monastery in Mariovo was completed in 1271 during the reign of Michael VIII Palaeologus.
 The long article in the main part explains the history of the church.
 It says that the painting was done under the leadership of Deacon John, the Holy Archbishop speaker, who called several prominent masters to do the frescoes of the church.